client9/stringencoders/README.md

 Hello!

-I don't use this library anymore and try to avoid C programming at all costs.
+I don't use this library anymore and try to avoid C programming if possible.
 That said, I'm very happy to accept pull-requests and collaborators.

 ## Install from Source